TRINITY FORUM CAMBRIDGE

-Trinity Forum Cambridge (along with Trinity Forum Oxford, Edinburgh University and St Andrew's) is a network of broadly conservative undergraduates, postgraduates and academics who discuss increasingly contentious issues in culture, politics, religion and philosophy in an open and respectful way.
+Trinity Forum Cambridge (along with Trinity Forum Oxford, Edinburgh University and St Andrews University) is a network of broadly conservative undergraduates, postgraduates and academics who discuss increasingly contentious issues in culture, politics, religion and philosophy in an open and respectful way.

-We hold events each term, hosting internationally renowned speakers from the academy, media and politics, both virtually (especially during the COVID pandemic) and in person.
+We hold events each term, hosting internationally renowned speakers from the academy, media and politics, both virtually and in person.

 With an emphasis on prayer and study, scholars at Scriptorium feel a sense of purpose in their work and support within the community.

 The Scriptorium opens its doors from 9.00-16.30 on Tuesday and Wednesday every week.
 Scholars come and go throughout the day.

 Daily prayer is offered every morning and evening.

 Please contact us for more information on email@example.com